 On May 2nd, 2018, our son, Isaac John, was born and will be celebrating his next birthday in days.
 He is, also, our pride and joy.

 Check out Lizzy's personal web page.
 She has put a lot of work into it, and has a lot of pictures of our beautiful daughter.
 Although, between work and raising our daughter, she hasn't had as much time to work on it.

 It is constantly being tweaked and hopefully make it better.
 Check back often to see what changes have been made.
 Whenever any changes have been made, the updated date at the bottom of this page will show when it was done.

 After trying Frontiernet, who had offered us a deal, the first year free and the second year for $30 per month, so we had switched to them.
 They advertised a downstream bandwidth at the same as Road Runner at 10 Mbs, the actual downstream was noticeably slower, at about 3.8 Mbs.
 However, Frontiernet has been talking about putting a 5 GB cap on their service.
 Frontier has backed off on their plans of a cap, after it made the news, in which they interviewed me.
 Also, looking at the logs from the firewalls and router, there was a lot more intrusion attempts from other Frontiernet accounts which slowed the speed overall.

 Time Warner Cable has been bought by Charter and their internet is service in our area is called Spectrum.
 After constant increases in the price of cable TV, we dropped the TV and upgraded our Internet to their Ultra and are getting 400 Mbs with 20 Mbs up, now.

 I have been working on a web page for my mother, Darlene Distaffen, to advertise her art work and portraits that she sells.

 I have recently, started working on a web page for the Rock Glen Baptist Church

-My brother, Rob, is writing a humorous blog.
+My brother, Rob, was writing a humorous blog.